 You can call the California Coastal Commission’s district office near your project site or hire an architect to perform a preliminary zoning analysis for you.

 The easiest method is to at Design Appruv, and we’ll handle it for you.
 We have years of experience in making the permit process seamless and stress-free for our clients.

 About Design Appruv

-Design Appruv is an expert firm of architectural draftsmen and designers.
+Design Appruv is an expert firm of residential and commercial draftsmen and designers.
 We pride ourselves in delivering a 5-star experience; we value transparency, regular communication, and a client-focused approach.

 With Design Appruv’s established industry partners and 80 years of combined experience, you can trust your project is in capable hands.
 Don’t hesitate to for a complimentary consultation today!